 ACCOUNTING FOR PROFESSIONALS...is the study of the information that can be interpreted from financial statements.
 Students analyze financial statements and apply managerial accounting concepts in an accelerated format.
-PREREQUISITE: 10804123 Math w Business Apps or CONDITION: 101101 Paralegal program requirements met
+PREREQUISITE: 10804123 Math w Business Applications or CONDITION: 101101 Paralegal prog req met

 ECONOMICS...provides the participant with an overview of how a market-oriented economic system operates, and it surveys the factors which influence national economic policy.
 Basic concepts and analyses are illustrated by reference to a variety of contemporary problems and public policy issues.
 Concepts include scarcity, resources, alternative economic systems. growth, supply and demand, monetary and fiscal policy, inflation, unemployment and global economic issues.
+COREQUISITE: 10838105 Intro Readingand Study Skills or Accuplacer Reading score of 74 or equivalent or CONDITION: 610062 Agribusiness/Financial Basic program admissions met

-EXCEL 2013 - LEVEL 1...introduces the student to creating, modifying and formatting worksheets; entering formulas and functions; working with charts; and developing multiple-sheet workbooks.
-This course is offered in a self-paced format.
+EXCEL - LEVEL 1...introduces the student to spreadsheet features such as creating, saving, editing, navigating, formatting worksheets; entering formulas and functions; working with charts; and developing multiple-sheet workbooks.

 INTRODUCTION TO PSYCHOLOGY...introduces students to a survey of the multiple aspects of human behavior.
 It involves a survey of the theoretical foundations of human functioning in such areas as learning, motivation, emotions, personality, deviance and pathology, physiological factors, and social influences.
 It directs the student to an insightful understanding of the complexities of human relationships in personal, social, and vocational settings.
+COREQUISITE: 10838105 Intro Reading and Study Skills or Accuptacer Reading score of 74 or equivalent